University-Clinic-of-Neuroradiology/bootcamp-website/courses/bootcamp_overview.md

 **Note**

 Before the course starts, please make sure, that Google Colab is working on your device.
-We can not provide installation or technical assistance during the course.
-Please, ensure before the beginning of the course, that you can access the online compiler of your choice (e.g., create a Google account) and that you know how to operate it (again, during the course we can not provide installation or technical assistance).
+We can not provide installation or technical assistance during the course for each participant.
+Please, ensure before the beginning of the course, that you can access the online compiler of your choice (e.g., create a Google account) and that you know how to operate it (again, during the course we can not provide installation or technical assistance for each participant).

 ## 📋 Syllabus